Fjell Municipality: Geography

 Fjell was an island municipality located entirely on islands off the coast of the mainland Bergen Peninsula.
-It covered many islands in a large archipelago that stretched from Sund in the south to Fedje in the north.
-The largest island in Fjell was Sotra, although only the northern half of the island is part of Fjell.
+It covered many islands in a large archipelago that stretched from Sund Municipality in the south to Fedje Municipality in the north.
+The largest island in Fjell Municipality was Sotra, although only the northern half of the island is part of the municipality.
 The second-largest island was Litlesotra, where the largest village area in Fjell is located (the village of Straume).
 The small island of Bildøyna is located between those two islands.
-The small island of Geitung lies north of Bildøyna and the small island of Bjorøy lies to the south.
-Bjorøy is not connected to Fjell by road, but there is the undersea Bjorøy Tunnel that connects it to the city of Bergen.
+The small island of Geitanger lies north of Bildøyna and the small island of Bjorøyna lies to the south.
+Bjorøyna is not connected to the rest of the municipality by road, but there is the undersea Bjorøy Tunnel that connects it to the mainland of Bergen Municipality.
 On the western side of Sotra, the smaller islands of Algrøyna, Lokøyna, and Syltøyna are located.
 On the north end of Sotra lies the small islands of Misje and Turøyna.

+The highest point in the municipality was the 341.1 m tall mountain Liatårnet on the island of Sotra, just southeast of the village of Fjell.
+Sund Municipality was located to the south, Bergen Municipality was located to the east, Askøy Municipality was to the northeast, and Øygarden Municipality was located to the northwest.
+The North Sea was located to the west.

 History

-Fjell was the location of Fjell Fortress, a World War II German mountaintop fortification designed to command all water approaches to the port of Bergen.
+Fjell Municipality was the location of Fjell Fortress, a World War II German mountaintop fortification designed to command all water approaches to the port of Bergen.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of directly elected representatives.
+While it existed, Fjell Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Bergen District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Fjell was made up of 35 representatives that are elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Kommunestyre) of Fjell Municipality was made up of 35 representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.